 With this upgrade, Tesla also released an update to all of their vehicles which will, in simple terms, prepare your car for charging.
-When you have your destination set in your car, the “On-Route Battery Warm-Up” feature will start to heat up to be at the optimum temperature for peak charging rate.
+When you have your destination set in your car, the “On-Route Battery Warm-Up” feature will start to heat up to be at the optimum temperature for the peak charging rate.
 Tesla states that this will decrease charging times by 25% for all cars with a 50% decrease for V3 compatible charging.

 Traveling with a Tesla is not a guessing game.
 Although there are online route planners, they are not necessary.
-Your Tesla’s built in navigation is aware of your battery life and will route you towards chargers automatically when needed.
+Your Tesla’s built-in navigation is aware of your battery life and will route you towards chargers automatically when needed.
 In most areas, there is no lack of Superchargers and traveling great distances is never a worry.
-You can also always use a destination charger or a 3rd party charger instead of a Supercharger.
+You can also always use a destination charger or a 3rd party charger instead of a Tesla Supercharger.

 How Often Do You Have To Charge A Tesla?

 For the majority, you will just plug your car in overnight daily.
-But this answer to this question is fully dependent on a few choices.
+But the answer to this question is fully dependent on a few choices.
 In the United States, the average person only drives 37 miles a day.
 If you fit this or below, you might not want to go through the “hassle” of plugging your car in nightly.
-Some people who live in apartments or have no access to convenient charging will simply plug their cars in elsewhere once a week or so.
+Some people who live in apartments or have no access to convenient charging will simply plug their cars elsewhere once a week or so.

 How Much Does It Cost To Charge A Tesla